sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 **When deployed, over-regularised models perform noticeably worse - they do not handle the multimodality of the behaviour space as well**.
 This is the commonly seen 'blurry' faces problem from older VAE architectures on images, they simply output mean values which do fine on a loss graph, but poorly as an output.

 To quantify this, we defined a couple of standard tasks and measured the success rate of each model. **Success is defined by placing all elements of the state within 5cm and 30 degrees of their goal position and orientation**, or when the switch is flipped in the case of the dial and button.
-This is a reasonably restrictive goal - and fails to account for behvaiour which is mostly correct.
+This is a reasonably restrictive goal - and fails to account for behaviour which is mostly correct.
 E.g. if it places the block in the cupboard or drawer in the wrong orientation it fails.
 Adjusting for this would bring the success rate of these tasks to ~85%.
-In addition, the robot only recieves 4s to complete each task - **given unlimited time the success rate is >90% for most tasks** except placing the object in the drawer (where it runs the risk of knocking the block out of reach).
+In addition, the robot only receives 4s to complete each task - **given unlimited time the success rate is >90% for most tasks** except placing the object in the drawer (where it runs the risk of knocking the block out of reach).
 Chaining goals is easier than these success rates would suggest - once the block is grasped subsequent block goals have > 90% success rate, it is the initial grasp which is tough - and sequential goals have higher probability of success than a cold start.
 However as these goals are entirely arbitrary, and ultimately that level of specificity and speed will be desirable with asymmetric objects - we think it suffices as a relative comparison.

 **The over regularised model (B0.0003) which has the best overall MAE reconstruction error performs universally worse than the optimally regularised models (B0.00003 or Probabilistic B0.02) because it displays classic symptoms of being unable to handle multimodality**.
-Without fail it tries to randomly interact with other objects on it's way to the goal - often shifiting them far enough that the goal state is unsatisified.
+Without fail it tries to randomly interact with other objects on it's way to the goal - often shifting them far enough that the goal state is unsatisfied.
 It's behaviour reveals a further dataset bias towards playing with the block over other objects.
 This is why it fails catastrophically at button pressing - a less frequent task in the dataset, but an easy enough task that models with a distinct representation succeed 100% of the time.

 {% include image.html url="/images/play/comparison.png" description="The sweet spot for regularisation does not directly follow from reconstruction loss.
 The over regularised model ($\beta 3 \times 10^{-4}$) which has the best overall MAE reconstruction error performs worse than the optimally regularised models ($\beta 3 \times 10^{-5}$ or Probabilistic $\beta 2 \times 10^{-2}$).
-There is mild difference between a well regularised probabilistic and deterministic actor." %}
+There are only mild differences between a well regularised probabilistic and deterministic actor." %}

 **Evaluating training runs is therefore a mix of ensuring the action reconstruction loss converges to the best observed values - while using low enough $ \beta $ values that the latent space is distinct**.
 The pattern of 'reconstruction loss from plans' should follow that of the regularisation loss, worse initially, then better as the space becomes informative - then plannable.
 One of the best ways to diagnose overregularisation is to label a set of trajectories with descriptions and plot their arrangement in latent space over the course of training.
 The latent space should become distinct quite early - and stay that way.

 This is frustratingly qualitative.
 We were hoping that the encoder and planner reconstruction losses would converge to a lower final value for the well regularised models, even if the planner improved more slowly than for over regularised models - but this wasn't the case.

-Ultimately, the probabilistic and deterministic actor perform similarly - but the latent space of a similar probabilistic actor is signficiantly more expressive, perhaps because it captures the low level multimodality itself.
+Ultimately, the probabilistic and deterministic actor perform similarly - but the latent space of a similar probabilistic actor is significantly more expressive, perhaps because it captures the low level multimodality itself.
 As a result, we will use the probabilistic model going forward.